akukoder/fortify-soft-ui/README.md

 **FortifySoftUi** is a Laravel Fortify UI preset, built with [Soft UI Dashboard](https://www.creative-tim.com/product/soft-ui-dashboard) and [Soft UI Design System](https://www.creative-tim.com/product/soft-ui-design-system) by [Creative Tim](https://www.creative-tim.com).

+## Features

+All Fortify features enabled by default, and some other basic features to get you started.

+1. Registration
+2. Reset password
+3. Email verification
+4. Profile Information
+5. Update password
+6. Two-factor authentication
+7. Browser session
+8. User management

 ## Requirement

 Install the package on the new Laravel installation only, without additional packages like Jetstream or Laravel Ui.